boxyhq/website/docs/jackson/sso-flow.md

 - `lastName`: The last name of the user as provided by the Identity Provider
 - `raw`: This contains all claims attributes returned by the SAML provider
 - `requested`: This contains the `tenant`, `product`, `client_id` and `state` from the authorize request.
 It can be used to reconcile context on the client side if needed

-#### OpenID Connect support

-Jackson also supports the [OIDC flow](https://openid.net/specs/openid-connect-core-1_0.html).
-By including `openid` in the `scope` param, an additional `id_token` is returned from the token endpoint which contains the user claims: `id, email, firstName, and lastName`.
-To enable the flow on Jackson, be sure to configure the keys and algorithm in [OpenID configuration](./deploy/env-variables.md#openid-configuration).
-If the authentication request contained `nonce` then it is passed unmodified to the ID Token, which the client can use to validate and mitigate replay attacks.

 ## 4. SAML SLO